Create Beautiful Responsive Photo & Video Galleries For Your Site in Minutes

 Q: Could I use the same CSS for albums too?

-Q: Why does my CSS look different then the demo?
+Q: Why does my CSS look different from the demo?